"Danny Boy" Lyrics set to an Ancient Irish melody now called "Londonderry Air"

 River Faughan

-The River Faughan rises on Sawel Mountain, north of Park and flows northwestwards through Claudy, crossing the A6 west of Drumahoe.
+The River Faughan is 29.5 miles long.
+It rises on Sawel Mountain, north of Park and flows northwestwards through Claudy, crossing the A6 west of Drumahoe.
 It flows northwards on the eastern edge of Derry city, being bridged by the A2 between Campsey and Strathfoyle.
 The Faughan enters Lough Foyle east of Coolkeeragh power station.
-The highway distance along the river is about 22 miles.

 The River Faughan flows through Tirkeeran in a northwesterly direction and eventually discharges into Lough Foyle.
 The river flows through a valley of glacial origin with large deposits of sand and gravel present throughout the catchment.
 The river rises in central County Londonderry on the western slopes of the Sperrins mountain range.